shjonsd/Learn/Documents/ThePlatform.md

 The overarching goal of the Greenhouse Gas Protocol is therefore to reduce emissions and control the six anthropogenic (human-emitted) greenhouse gases outlined in the Kyoto Protocol (Japan, Dec.
 1997).

-[Here](https://klappir.com/blog/the-greenhouse-gas-protocol-explained) is an article on the Klappir website where we thoroughly explain the methodology behind the GHG Protocol.
+[Here](https://klappir.com/blog/the-greenhouse-gas-protocol-explained) is an article on our website explaining the methodology behind the GHG Protocol.

 ### The Paris Climate Agreement